bruceho293/DeadClock_Discord/README.md

 # DeadClock_Discord
-Just the interface of the game using embedded message
+Just the interface of the game using embedded messages on Discord.
+The whole game is written in JavaScript.